Umberto Coromaldi

-Umberto Coromaldi (September 21, 1870 – October 5, 1948), was an Italian painter and educator, active mainly in his native city of Rome.
+Umberto Coromaldi (September 21, 1870 – October 5, 1948) was an Italian painter and educator, active mainly in his native city of Rome.

 Biography

-Umberto Coromaldi was born on September 21, 1870 in Rome, to parents Luisa and Vincenzo Celli.
-His mother was widowed shortly after his birth, then re-married painter Filippo Indoni, who encouraged young Coromaldi to paint.
+Umberto Coromaldi was born on September 21, 1870, in Rome, to parents Luisa and Vincenzo Celli.
+His mother was widowed shortly after his birth, then remarried painter Filippo Indoni, who encouraged young Coromaldi to paint.

 He then attended the Accademia di Belle Arti di Roma, where he studied drawing under Filippo Prosperi.
 Subsequently, at the age of twenty-two, he met the Neapolitan painter Antonio Piccinni and also Antonio Mancini whose studio Coromaldi frequented.